 This pattern of instruments was basically that “approved by the Inter-Departmental Committee appointed to consider the design of British drawing instruments” (ref: Casella catalogue no. 564 p173).
 They were made with minor variations by several British manufacturers.

 The section Miscellanea (Who Made Them) features a Halden Premier set in which the metal instruments are of the Minerva series pattern.
-It is highly probable that Thornton made the electrum instruments for the Halden Premier sets as they were better quality than Halden’s own manufacture.
+It is highly probable that Thornton made the electrum instruments for the Halden Premier sets.

 The Minerva series compasses and dividers were copies of